neverset123/LeetcodeArt/av/motion_planning/README.md

 #### continuous

 ### Prediction
 it takes input from map of the world and sensor fusion data, generates state of the world of all vehicles and moving objects. it is represented by state of possible trajectories.
+Multi-object interaction can become much complexer during prediction.
 ![](../../docs/img/prediction.PNG)

 #### Model based approach
-use mathmatical model of motion to predict trajectory, which takes account of the physical capabilities of objects as well as the constraints of road and traffic laws etc. advantages are: incorporate knowledges of physics and constrains imposed by road, traffic laws. process model (physical motion models) + multi-modal estimator (handling uncertainty associated with prediction).
+use mathmatical model of motion to predict trajectory, which takes account of the physical capabilities of objects as well as the constraints of road and traffic laws etc. advantages are: incorporate knowledges of physics and constrains imposed by road, traffic laws. process model (physical motion models: linear point model, nonlinear point model, kinemaic bicycle model with controller, dynamic bicycle model with controller) + multimodal estimator (handling uncertainty associated with prediction: autonomous multiple model[AMM]-use multiple models to represent different possible states of a system and switch between them autonomously based on incoming data).
 steps: for each dynamic object nearby
 - identify common driving behaviors(change lane, turn left, corss street etc)
-- define process model for each
+- define process models
 - update beliefs by comparing the observation with the output of teh process model.
-- trajectory generation
+- Probabilistically classifying driver intent by comparing the likelihoods of various behaviors with a multiple-model algorithm.
+- Extrapolating process models to generate trajectories.

 #### Data driven approach
 use trained ML model to make prediction of trajectories based on observed behaviors, it contains offline training and online prediction.
 Advantages are: use data to extract patterns that may be missed by model based approaches.
 Disadvantages are: purely depend on historical data and is black box.